fscottfoti/togethermap-help/docs/basics.md

 Click on a place, either in the map view or in the place list in the collection view, and you will arrive on the place page.
 The place page mainly is to provide the place (pun intended) to have a conversation about the place.

 Below the place description is a list of current comments about this place.
-From this page you can also vote the place up or down, copy it to another collection, or edit the place properties, including marker icon, color, and size (small, medium, and large), as well as set a default image for the place.
+From this page you can also vote the place up or down or edit the place properties, including marker icon, color, and size (small, medium, and large), as well as set a default image for the place.

 ## Adding Places

 If you have place adding permissions for a given collection (which you always have if you created or own the collection), then you will see a toolbar at the bottom left hand corner of the map (you will not see this toolbar if you don't have permissions).
 From the bottom, the icons are for delete, edit, marker add, polygon add, and line add.
-The last 3 add the main 3 kinds of shapes in any spatial information system and TM is no expection.
+The last 3 add the main 3 kinds of shapes in any geographic information system and TM is no expection.

 TM uses the wonderful library [Leaflet](http://leafletjs.com/) as it's mapping library, and this drawing toolbar is the [Leaflet Draw](https://github.com/Leaflet/Leaflet.draw) widget.
 A pretty great blog to understand the breadth of this plugin is provided [here](http://www.d3noob.org/2014/01/using-leafletdraw-plugin-for-leafletjs.html).

 But we think its use is pretty simple.
 The shape creation buttons use tooltips to show how to use them.
 As a quick reminder, click the last point twice to finish drawing a line, and click the first point a second time to close a polygon.

-If you click the edit button, you now enter a mode where you can drag any marker on the map to a new location, which is always fun but use wisely.
+If you click the edit button on the toolbar, you now enter a mode where you can drag any marker on the map to a new location, which is always fun but use wisely.
 The delete button allows you to remove places from the map with a click.
 The should *definitely* be used wisely.
 Places can also be deleted by clicking the edit button on the place page and then the delete button.
 As a reminder, only owners of the collection or the creators of each place will have the permissions to delete each place.

 ## Adding Places Redux